 People rely on their phones for just about everything.
-They use it to call, text, email,and mark events in their calendar.
+They use it to call, message, email, and mark events in their calendar.
 Although this is useful, and can assist with so much, it’s beginning to affect our level of human interactions.

 Social anxiety pursues and people forget what it means to have a regular interaction with someone.